1. Home

 a winter basket with greenery and birch logs

-The beauty about this basket is that you can display it in a variety of ways.
 I chose to set mine on the mantel along with some milk glass, a candle, and a book for a simple winter mantel display.

 a winter mantel display with a basket, candle, and milk glass

-You could also style the DIY Winter basket into a winter vignette, hang it on the wall, display it on the front door of your house, or set it on a shelf.
+You could also style the DIY winter basket into a winter vignette, hang it on the wall, display it on the front door of your house, or set it on a shelf.

 Wherever you choose to use it, I hope it brings you joy whenever you look at it!